A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - [Composite Shortbow](https://2e.aonprd.com/Weapons.aspx?ID=75) (P1)
     - [Thieves Tools](https://2e.aonprd.com/Equipment.aspx?ID=58)

-### Rescuing Ameiko (60xp, RP encounter)
+### Rescuing Ameiko (30xp, RP encounter)

-  - 60xp for rescuing her.
+  - 30xp for rescuing her.
   - Ameiko is unconscious and will wake at GM discretion or with any healing
   - **Loot:**
     - Ameiko rewards the Party with free lodging at the Rusty Dragon for life (worth 35sp per week each when in town).
 This is not included in the level based cash total.

-### Interrogating Tsuto (0/60xp, RP encounter)
+### Interrogating Tsuto (30xp, RP encounter)

-  - 60xp for finding a way of getting Tsuto to talk (if still alive)
+  - 30xp for recovering Tsuto's journal or finding a way of getting Tsuto to talk (if still alive)

-### Clearing the goblins from the Glassworks (60xp story award)
+### Clearing the goblins from the Glassworks (30xp story award and hero point)

-  - for eliminating the goblin menace and discovering the secret tunnels, which can now be guarded, award 40xp.
+  - for eliminating the goblin menace and discovering the secret tunnels, which can now be guarded, award 30xp.

 ### End of Level 1 (XP, cash and items cross check)